Quantization Robustness of Monotone Operator Equilibrium Networks

 Corollary~\ref{cor:relative_forward_error} gives a global bound: the relative displacement is at most $\norm{\DW}_2/(m - \norm{\DW}_2)$, which depends only on the perturbation size and margin.
-For example, at 8~bits ($\norm{\DW}_2 = 0.035$, $m = 0.227$), the bound gives $18\%$; the empirical relative error is much smaller (Section~\ref{sec:experiments}).
+For example, on the trained MonDEQ of Section~\ref{sec:experiments} at 8~bits ($\norm{\DW}_2 = 0.035$, $m = 0.227$), the bound gives $18\%$; the empirical relative error is much smaller (Section~\ref{sec:experiments}).
 As $\norm{\DW}_2 \to 0$, the bound linearizes to $\norm{\DW}_2/m$, recovering the condition number scaling of Theorem~\ref{thm:condition_number}.

 The sensitivity of the equilibrium to small weight perturbations is captured by the condition number~\cite{higham_accuracy_2002, beuzeville_backward_2024}.

 \begin{theorem} For an unquantized MonDEQ with margin $m > 0$, the absolute condition number